Quick answer

 Method 4

-Dividing territories by company size has important implications for your reps.
-It ensures that their efforts are focused on accounts matching their experience or quota capacity.
-This approach defines clear boundaries for how to divide territories for sales, balancing workload across large and small accounts.
+Dividing by company size ensures reps focus on accounts that match their experience level and quota capacity.
+The strategy: This approach defines clear boundaries for how to divide territories for sales.

 Method 5